apache/incubator-brooklyn/docs/start/walkthrough/index.md

 }
 {% endhighlight %}

+The file `ClusterWebServerDatabaseSample.java` in `src/main/java/com/acme/sample/brooklyn/sample/app/`
-`.../brooklyn-sample/src/main/java/com/acme/sample/brooklyn/sample/app/ClusterWebServerDatabaseSample.java` provides a template to follow.
+provides a template to follow.

 ## Deploying the Application

 If you have not already done so, follow the section in the [Getting Started Guide]({{site.url}}/use/guide/quickstart/index.html) to create a `brooklyn.properties` file containing credentials for your preferred cloud provider.

 To launch this application, build the project and run the `start.sh` script in the resulting assembly:

 {% highlight bash %}
-mvn clean assembly:assembly
+$ mvn clean assembly:assembly

-cd target/brooklyn-sample-0.1.0-SNAPSHOT-dist/brooklyn-sample-0.1.0-SNAPSHOT/
+$ cd target/brooklyn-sample-0.1.0-SNAPSHOT-dist/brooklyn-sample-0.1.0-SNAPSHOT/

-./start.sh application \
+$ ./start.sh application \
     --class com.acme.sample.brooklyn.ClusterWebServerDatabaseSample \
     --location jclouds:aws-ec2:eu-west-1
 {% endhighlight %}